bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 ### Scheduling enforced with locks

 The database enforces isolation through locks: when a record is accessed (read or write), it is locked by the system.
-The lock is placed on the record when it is first accessed, and is removed at the end of the transaction.
-The type of lock (e.g. shared lock or mutually exclusive) depends on the isolation level and the implementation of the database management system.
+The lock is placed on the record when it is first accessed and is removed at the end of the transaction.
+The type of lock (e.g., shared lock or mutually exclusive) depends on the isolation level and the implementation of the database management system.

 These locks, in effect, enforce the scheduling of the transactions.
 When a lock is not available, because the record it used by another translation and concurrent access is not allowed by the isolation level, the transaction will wait.

 We know that when we use locks, **deadlock** can occur.
 This is no different in databases.
-A deadlock may occur when there are two transactions competing for the same locks.
+A deadlock may occur when two transactions are competing for the same locks.
 See the figure below; a continuous line represents an owned lock, while the dashed ones represent a lock the transaction would like to acquire.
-Neither of these requests can be fulfilled resulting in both transactions being unable to move forward.
+Neither of these requests can be fulfilled, resulting in both transactions being unable to move forward.

 ![Deadlock](images/holtpont-eroforras-graf.png)

-In database management systems deadlocks cannot be prevented but they can be recognized and dealt with.
-The system monitors locks and when a deadlock is detected **one of the transactions is aborted** and all its modifications are rolled back.
+Deadlocks cannot be prevented in database management systems, but they can be recognized and dealt with.
+The system monitors locks, and when a deadlock is detected **one of the transactions is aborted** and all its modifications are rolled back.
 All applications using a database must be prepared to handle this.

 !!! note ""
-    When a deadlock happens, there is usually no other resolution to retry the operation at a later time (e.g. automatically, or manually requested by the end user).
+    When a deadlock happens, there is usually no other resolution to retry the operation later (e.g., automatically, or manually requested by the end-user).

 ## Transaction boundaries

 A transaction combines a sequence of steps.
-It is therefore necessary to mark the beginning and the end of the transaction.
+It is, therefore, necessary to mark the beginning and the end of the transaction.
 The way transaction boundaries are signaled may depend on the platform, but generally:

 1. All operations are executed within the scope of a transaction.
-If the transaction boundary is not marked explicitly each statement is a transaction in itself.
+If the transaction boundary is not marked explicitly, each statement is a transaction in itself.

     !!! note ""
-        Since all SQL statements run within a scope of a transaction, the transaction properties are automatically guaranteed for statement.
-For example a `delete` statement affecting multiple records cannot abort and delete only half of the records.
+        Since all SQL statements run within a transaction scope, the transaction properties are automatically guaranteed for all statements.
+For example, a `delete` statement affecting multiple records cannot abort and delete only half of the records.

 1. The developer executes a `begin transaction` SQL statement to start a transaction, and completes it either with `commit` or `rollback`.
-Commit completes the translation and saves its changes, while rollback aborts the transaction and undoes all its changes.
+Commit completes the translation and saves its changes, while rollback aborts the transaction and undoes its changes.

     !!! note ""
         Some database management systems enable nested transactions too.
-Completing transactions in this case follow the nesting: each level needs to be committed.
+Completing transactions follow the nesting: each level needs to be committed.

 ## Transaction logging

-So far we have covered what transactions are used for.
+So far, we have covered what transactions are used for.
 Let us understand how they work internally.

 **Transactional logging** is the process used by the database management system to track the pending modifications of running transactions allowing rolling back these changes in case of abort or soft crash.

-In order to understand transactional logging let us consider the following system model.
+To understand transactional logging, let us consider the following system model.

 ![Transactional logging conceptual model](images/tranzakcios-naplozas-io-modell.png)

 This conceptual model includes the following operations:

 - Begin T(x): Start of transaction
-- Input(A): Read data from the database durable store (disk)
+- Input(A): Read data from the durable database store (disk)
-- Output(A): Write data to database durable store (disk)
+- Output(A): Write data to durable database store (disk)
 - Read(A): Transaction reads the data from the memory buffer
 - Write(A): Transaction writes the data to the memory buffer
 - FLUSH_LOG: Write the transaction log to disk

-The process of transactional logging is demonstrated on the following example.
-In this example a transaction modifies two data elements: A is decreases by 2 and B is increased by 2.
+The process of transactional logging is demonstrated in the following example.
+In this example, a transaction modifies two data elements: A is decreases by 2, and B is increased by 2.

 ### Undo transaction log